Chair - Professor Laura McAllister

 Chance LLP, in London and New York, and Deutsche Bank AG, in

 London.
-Jo lives with her husband Tom and stays fit by doing
+Jo lives in London and stays fit by doing hot yoga,

 Peter is Executive Director of British Cycling, having been